PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# xx Rattick picked up
+# 46 -- Rattick picked up

-Two days later Rattick was drunk in Shatnapur, courtesy of a purse he had cut off a wealthy merchant.
-He smiled at the dancing girls, and made a note to ask about the heavy incense they burned in this decadent establishment of this most decadent Southern city.
-He liked it.
-And wanted the chance to invoke the scent-memory of this floating moment whenever he wanted.
-He took a long drink of his wine and smiled.
-It was all over, and he had escaped with his life.
-Reduced to simple cutpurse, perhaps, but, so far, the life was treating him well.
-He had earned a vacation in the South.
+Rattick leered at the dancing girl who writhed in the smoke from the braziers.
+He threw a coin and motioned for another bottle of wine.
+He raised his glass in a silent toast to the wealthy merchant who's stolen purse was funding this party.
+Then he drained the glass.
+Fate might have reduced him to a simple cutpurse, but so far, his new station was treating him well.

-In his contentment, Rattick let his guard down, so he never saw it coming.
-He never heard the thock of the heavy wood sap that hit him across the back of his head.
-Never felt the rough hands lifting him up and depositing him in the back of the wagon.
+Rattick never saw it coming.
+He didn't hear the thock of the leather-covered sap that hit him across the back of his head.
+He never felt the rough hands lifting him up and depositing him in the back of the wagon.
 He was unaware of the hard gallop North.

-But, in the plus column, he hadn't had to pay his bar tab, which had been substantial.
+When he awoke, he was aware of a tremendous headache.
+He opened his eyes and saw that he was in the back of a canvas covered wagon.
+Rattick wondered where the dancing girl had gone.
+Then he wondered where the Inn had gone.
+When he saw fog blowing through the gaps in the canvas then he wondered where the entire city of Robrecht was gone.
+A chill came over him.
+The cold.
+The fog.
+Then he knew he was headed back to Robrecht.

-When he awoke, he saw fog blowing through the gaps in the wagon cover and he knew he was back in Robrecht.
-When he attempted to roll over, he realized he was bound hand and foot.
-He struggled for a while.
-Shouted a little, but when nothing came of any of it, he gave up and went back to sleep.

-The next time he awoke it was to the sound of horse's hooves ringing on cobblestones.
-He was lifted from the back of the wagon like a sack of grain and deposited in front of a horse trough.
-One of the men who had taken him, a swarthy man who wore a red bandanna around his head, cut him free with a strangely curved knife and said, "Wash yourself, you are to appear before the King."
+He attempted to roll over and discovered that he was bound hand and foot.
+He struggled and shouted for a while, but nothing came of it, so he gave up and went back to sleep.
+The next time he awoke it was to the sound of horse hooves ringing on cobblestones.
+He was lifted from the back of the wagon like a sack of grain and deposited in front of a stable.
+One of his captors, a swarthy man who flashed gold teeth at Rattick when he smiled, cut him free with a well-used dirk.

+The man said, "Wash yourself, you are to appear before the King."

 "King?" said Rattick.
-This isn't a Kingdom.
+He surveyed the courtyard of Robrecht's central keep.
+"This isn't a Kingdom."

 The man in the bandanna cuffed him across the mouth and said, "Don't speak ill of your Kingdom.
 One might get the idea that you were a traitor."

-What game was this?
-Soldiers suggested that the place had been overrun 15 minutes after Rattick had left.
-But with soldiers would come a sack.
-Rapine, loot and pillagery of the first order.
-But, from what Rattick had seen, the town of Robrecht was eerily intact.
+The he laughed, flashing his gold teeth again.
+Rattick licked the raw place on the inside of his mouth and estimated how much he would sell this man's teeth for after he had killed him.

+But not yet.
+First he must figure out what was going on here.
+Then somehow win his freedom.
+Then insinuate himself into this soldiers confidence.
+Then betray him.
+Slip the knife in when he least expected it.
+A few sharp jerks with a pair of pliers and then away.

+But what was going on here?
+He saw more fighters coming and going in the courtyard.
+That would suggest that Robrecht had been overrun shortly after Rattick had left.
+The place should have been raped and pillaged out of existence.
+But city was strangely intact.

+"Clean yourself," the man in the bandanna said again, prodding him towards the water in the horse trough.

 Rattick rubbed his jaw with the cold water in the basin to ease the sting.
+Then he washed himself as best he could.
+Before he was done, two soldiers had grabbed him by the arms and hauled him into the keep.
+Doors, rooms, hallways, all passed into a blur, until finally, Rattick was deposited on the floor of a large room.
+From behind him he heard a man saying, "Ratttick, a man not to be trusted."
+On his hands and knees, he looked behind him and saw a man dressed in formal suit, holding himself perfectly erect.
+The man did not return his gaze, but instead looked unwavering toward the front of the room.

-Then he was hauled into the keep and thrown onto the floor.
-When he looked up, he saw Boltac standing before the throne.
-"Ha," is all Rattick said.
+When Rattick looked forward, he saw Boltac standing before the throne, wearing something that looked like a crown.
+"Ha," Rattick said.

-"You should have more respect when addressing a King," Rattick heard a familiar voice say.
-He turned his head and there was Relan, dressed in fine clothing and wearing a polished breastplate that featured a rampant eelpout?
-What was going on here?
+"You should have more respect when addressing the King," Rattick heard a familiar voice say.
+He turned his head to the left and there was Relan, dressed in fine clothing and wearing a polished breastplate that featured a rampant eelpout?
+What in the hell was going on here?

 "I thought I killed you.
 I'm sure I killed you," said Rattick.

 "En-henh, maybe you are slipping in your old age Rattick.
 Maybe it's time you considered a new line of work."

-"Corpse is a good job for him," said Rattick, his hand dropping to the sword at his side.

-"Are you serious?" asked Boltac.
-"That would be a tragic waste of truly black-hearted and nefarious talent.""

 "While the loss would pain me dearly, how is it that you are not dead?
-Why has the empire seen fit to let a Merchant play Kinglet with it's property.""
+Why has the Empire seen fit to let a Merchant play Kinglet with it's property.""

 "Because I'm cunning and I know how to buy things cheap.
 Any more questions"